mpekalski/MLDocker/README.md

 ```
 maps `passwd` and `shadow` form the host machine to the container, so you could use your regular username and password.
 They are mapped as read-only, so although everything in the container is run as root the content of those cannot be altered.
 Also, the working dir has been set to the logged-in user's home folder, that has been mapped as writable.
 It also will be the default directory for jupyter notebook.

+Tensorboard by default will read model's data from `/models`, which can be mapped to a host folder (similiarily to passwd and shadow folders) or changed to a different direcotry, please see `start-tensorboard.sh`.

 It probably will take a couple of hours for everything to get build.
 # To do
 - change ENV to ARG, so versions of packages could be set by passing env variables to docker during the build